badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What is the disadvantage of this custom type?
+# What is the disadvantage of using nested state?

 <!-- -------------------------------------------------------------------------